Neeskens Kebano: Middlesbrough (loan)

+Al Jazira

+On 8 July 2023, Abu Dhabi based club Al Jazira announced the signing of Kebano, following the expiry of his contract with Fulham at the end of the previous month.

 International career

 Kebano is now a DR Congo international player.
 His first game was against Ivory Coast in Abidjan on 15 October 2014.
 His team won 3–4 and he scored the very first goal of the game after 23 minutes.
 In the past he was a French youth international having earned caps at under-17, under-18 level, and under-19 level.
 With the under-17 team, he went unnoticed by coach Philippe Bergeroo until the Elite Round of qualification for the 2009 UEFA European Under-17 Championship when he was finally called up to the team.
 Kebano made his youth international debut on 24 March 2009 in the team's first Elite Round group stage match against Belarus.
 He appeared in the team's next group stage match against Norway and, after France qualified for the competition, was named to the team to participate in the 2009 UEFA European Under-17 Championship.
 Kebano appeared in all three group stage matches as France were eliminated without procuring a victory.
 In the team's final group stage match against Italy, Kebano scored the opening goal in a 2–1 defeat.

 With the under-18 team, Kebano made his debut on 27 October 2009 in a friendly match against Denmark.
-He scored his first goal for the team on 10 December in a 1–1 draw with the Ukraine.
+He scored his first goal for the team on 10 December in a 1–1 draw with Ukraine.
 At the 2010 edition of the Copa del Atlantico on the Canary Islands, Kebano scored the second goal in a 4–2 rout of Spain.
 He finished the under-18 campaign with eight appearances and two goals.
 Kebano was called up to the under-19 team in August 2010 to play in the Sendai Cup in Japan.
 He appeared in all three matches as France finished in third place.
 In October 2010, he played in qualification matches for the 2011 UEFA European Under-19 Championship.
 On 10 October, in the team's second group stage match against Montenegro, Kebano scored the opening goal in a 2–0 victory.